Zoomusicology: Cows

 In an unpublished study at the University of Leicester, Liam MacKenzie and Adrian North found that playing music for dairy cows had an effect on the amount of milk that they produced.
 Over a nine-week period, dairy cows were exposed to fast (> 120 BPM), slow (< 100 BPM), and no music.
 Music was played for the cows 12 hours a day from 5 AM to 5 PM.
-The study found that cows exposed to slow music, like REM's 'Everybody Hurts' or Beethoven's 'Pastoral Symphony,' produced 3% more milk than cows that were exposed to fast music, like Pumping on your Stereo by Supergrass and 'Size of a Cow' by Wonderstuff.
+The study found that cows exposed to slow music, like R.E.M.'s "Everybody Hurts" or Beethoven's Pastoral Symphony, produced 3% more milk than cows that were exposed to fast music, like "Pumping on your Stereo" by Supergrass and "Size of a Cow" by Wonderstuff.
 Bovine milk production has long been thought to be affected by exposure to music.
-Some farmers already expose their cows to music to aid in milk production.
+Some farmers expose their cows to music to aid in milk production.